David Callahan

-David Callahan (born 1964/1965) is an American writer and editor.
-He is the founder and editor of Inside Philanthropy, a digital media site, and Blue Tent Daily, which offers in-depth reporting on progressive organizations and the Democratic Party.
+David Callahan is an American writer and editor.
+He is the founder and editor of Inside Philanthropy, a digital media site.
 Previously, he was a senior fellow at Demos, a public policy group based in New York City that he co-founded in 1999.
 He is also an author and lecturer.
 He is best known as the author of the books The Givers and The Cheating Culture.

 Early life and education

 David Callahan is the son of bio-ethicist Daniel Callahan and psychologist Sidney Callahan.
 He grew up in Hastings-on-Hudson, New York.

 He received his B.A. at Hampshire College, and in 1997 received a PhD in Politics from Princeton University.

 Career

 Callahan was a fellow at The Century Foundation from 1994 to 1999; his work area was US foreign policy and international affairs.

 In 1999, Callahan co-founded the liberal think tank Demos.
 He left Demos in 2013 to start Inside Philanthropy.